|

 systematic application of state-of-the-art machine learning techniques in the optimal operation and control of

-Friday, May 31, 2024
+distributed power systems.
+Friday, May 31, 2024 8:00 PM

 Dr. Tooran Emami is a tenured and full professor of Electrical Engineering in the Department of Electrical Engineering and Computing at the U. S. Coast Guard Academy (USCGA).
 She was an adjunct faculty member in the Department of Electrical Engineering and Computer Science at Wichita State University for three semesters before joining the Academy.
 Her research interests are in control systems, particularly in Proportional Integral Derivative (PID) controller design, robust control, time delay, compensator design for continuous-time and discrete-time systems, analog or digital filter design, and hybrid fuel cell power plant design.
 Dr. Emami received the Center for Advance Study Summer Fellowship Award in 2012 and the 2016 Spirit of The Bear Award at the USCGA.
 She received numerous awards in her graduate education at Wichita State University, including the Boeing Integrated Defense System Graduate Fellowship, the Spirit Aerosystems, Inc. Graduate Fellowship, the Highest Distinction Graduate Student Award, the Ollie A. and J. O. Heskett Fellowship, the E.L.
 Cord Foundation Fellowship, the Dr. Michael P. Tilford Graduate Fellowship, and the Outstanding Doctoral Dissertation Award.
-Utilizing Frequency Data for PID Controller Design
+Utilizing Frequency Data for PID Controller Design In industrial processes, maintaining the system performance is critical, particularly when unexpected conditions arise.

 A robust controller design is pivotal in achieving this goal.
 The Proportional Integral Derivative (PID)